alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 ## Conclusion

-A largish project comes with a long-term commitment to maintain it, and a successful organization needs to carefully evaluate a language before committing to using it for any significant amount of time.
+A largish project comes with a long-term commitment to maintain it.
+A successful organization needs to carefully evaluate a language or platform before using it for any significant projects.
+Adopting a new language also brings the implicit compromise to hire knowledgeable people.

 Go does not look like a solid bet for large projects at this point.
-The language is cumbersome and has suffered from a lot of weird choices.
+The language is cumbersome and has suffered from a lot of weird choices, and it does not seem like they are going to be revised any time soon.
-It is still a good fit for small utilities that require better computing performance.
+Don't get me wrong, it is still a good fit for small utilities that require better computing performance than Node.js.

 ### Acknowledgements